In search of necessary and sufficient conditions to solve parabolic Anderson model with rough noise: Introduction and main results

-In order to make the paper more readable, we delay some of the detailed computations to the appendix.
-In this appendix we also recall briefly the Hardy-Littlewood-Sobolev inequality and the H\"older-Young-Brascamp-Lieb inequality since they are the main tools in this work.
+In order to make the paper more readable, we delay some of the detailed computations to the appendix, where we also recall briefly the Hardy-Littlewood-Sobolev inequality and the H\"older-Young-Brascamp-Lieb inequality since they are the main tools in this work.